Arabic as a first language

 The department is proud to offer a tailor made learning and teaching opportunity that is aligned with the Dubai College vision and mission to be the best British school in the world.

-Students follow two types of curricular, the Ministry of Education (MOE) curriculum that provides them with the Arabic A language skills and knowledge and the Mother Tongue curriculum a widely recognised and well-resourced curriculum which was created in Abu Dhabi to fill any gaps in their practical general language skills and reinforce the MOE curriculum based on the National Document of the UAE.
+Students follow two types of curricular, the Ministry of Education (MOE) curriculum that provides them with Arabic A language skills and knowledge and the Mother Tongue curriculum a widely recognised and well-resourced curriculum which was created in Abu Dhabi to fill any gaps in their practical general language skills and reinforce the MOE curriculum based on the National Document of the UAE.

 Our Arabic A students are also able to apply for the GCSE Arabic examination externally.
 The school will support them with this and the Arabic staff will provide the students with assistance and resources for the GCSE Arabic examinations through different means outside their compulsory learning hours (eg. the GCSE Club during break times).

 Arabic as a second language

 Students of Arabic “B” are second language learners.
 Arabic is compulsory for all students from Years 7 to 9.

-Students follow the curriculum that is consistent with the GCSE requirements and technique.
+Students follow the curriculum that is consistent with the GCSE requirements and the KHDA framework.

 Students follow a three year course in Years 7, 8 and 9.
 The course introduces students in Year 7 to Arabic to develop their four language skills.
 This involves the learning of the syntax and structure of the Arabic sentence, vocabulary that they will use in their translations and their basic creative writing.
 Students will also learn how to converse in Arabic.
 In Year 9, the course takes absolute beginners to a level at which they will be able to understand more advanced texts, and speak Arabic with proficiency.